-7This is discussed by Mansoor (1993).
+9This is discussed by Mansoor (1993).
 The sale of an enterprise is a classic case of asymmetric information, since the knowledge necessary to make an informed bid is almost by definition insider knowledge.
-This kind of situation encourages risk-averse behavior.

-8 Nontransparent arrangements could create a serious principal-agent problem, under which key officials in the privatization agency are suborned by bidders.
+10Nontransparent arrangements could create a serious principal-agent problem, under which key officials in the privatization agency are suborned by bidders.

-9 When a country cannot borrow abroad, it is in effect income-constrained.
-The shadow price of the foreign exchange it gets from the sale of an enterprise to non-residents may then substantially exceed its face value.
+11When a country cannot borrow abroad, it is in effect income-constrained.
+The shadow price of the foreign exchange it gets from a sale of an enterprise to nonresidents may then substantially exceed its face value.
 The presence of bottlenecks created by shortages of imported goods is an analogous situation.
 A country in these straits might well be inclined to settle for a low price for its privatized enterprises.